Own-Data-Privateer/hoardy-adb/README.md

   - `--passfile PASSFILE`
   : a file containing the passphrase for an encrypted `INPUT_AB_FILE`; similar to `-p` option but the whole contents of the file will be used verbatim, allowing you to, e.g. use new line symbols or strange character encodings in there; default: guess based on `INPUT_AB_FILE` trying to replace ".ab" and ".adb" extensions with ".passphrase.txt"

-- checksum verification:
+- input decryption checksum verification:
   - `--ignore-checksum`
-  : ignore checksum field in `INPUT_AB_FILE`, useful when decrypting backups produces by weird Android firmwares
+  : ignore checksum field in `INPUT_AB_FILE`, useful when decrypting backups produced by weird Android firmwares

 - output encryption passphrase:
   - `--output-passphrase OUTPUT_PASSPHRASE`